 Understand and recommend content based on past usage

-Multiple concepts that aligned to the key finding and design principles were generated.
-Their impact and technical feasibility were analysed with the stakeholders.
+Multiple concepts that were aligned to key findings and design principles were generated.
+Their impact and technical feasibility were analyzed with the stakeholders.
 Pertaining to which, the final concepts were:

 SHOW MORE CONTENT